ajh123/gtmos/docs/running.md

 Additionally, you may use `cargo run --bin qemu-uefi` to run the image.
 This will have `OVMF-pure-efi.fd` included!

+> [!NOTE]
+> If you don't see the image files in their path you may need to run `cargo run  --bin gtmos_tools`.
+This will run `cargo build` automatically.

 ### Cargo run

 You may use `cargo run` to run the image.
 By default it will open QEMU just like [QEMU in BIOS](#bios)

 > [!NOTE]
 > Bonus: `cargo run` will build the os to!
+>
+> If you don't see the image files in their path you may need to run `cargo run  --bin gtmos_tools`.
+This will run `cargo build` automatically.

 ## Cargo test